Self Drive Itineraries

 Port Arthur to Freycinet

-The east coast of Tasmania is very picturesque, and the scenery ranges from beaches, to expansive coastline, to wooded forest areas.
-This is a very picturesque part of the world, one to be experienced slowly.
+The east coast of Tasmania is very picturesque with scenery ranging from beaches to expansive coastline to wooded forest areas.
+This is a very picturesque part of the world, and one to be experienced slowly.

 Port Arthur to Freycinet Tasmania Australia